-terms and conditions includes price and non-price terms and conditions.
+terms and conditions includes prices and non-price terms and conditions.

-- (2) For the purposes of this Part, a pipeline service on a pipeline includes a service provided by means of the pipeline and a service ancillary to the provision of a service provided by means of the pipeline. - (3) For the purposes of this Part, a pipeline service is to be treated as distinct from another pipeline service having regard to matters including service type (for example, forward haul, backhaul, park and loan) and the priority of the service relative to other pipeline services of the same type. - (4) For the purposes of this Part, in relation to a user or prospective user, a pipeline service is also to be treated as distinct from another pipeline service having regard to the service term and the capacity sought by the prospective user.
+- (2) For the purposes of this Part, a pipeline service is to be treated as distinct from another pipeline service having regard to matters including service type (for example, forward haul, backhaul, park and loan) and the priority of the service relative to other pipeline services of the same type. - (3) For the purposes of this Part, in relation to a user or prospective user, a pipeline service is also to be treated as distinct from another pipeline service having regard to the service term and the capacity sought by the prospective user.